James Morton (baker): Early life

 James Morton was born in Inverness, Scotland, but from the age of three grew up in the Shetland Islands.
 He was introduced to baking by his maternal grandmother, who taught him after school each day.
 He is the son of journalist and former Radio Scotland radio presenter Tom Morton.

 The Great British Bake Off

 In the first Summer of his medical degree at the University of Glasgow, Morton worked washing dishes at a small Glasgow deli.
 A keen bread baker already, here he was exposed to the wide variation of bread production and results.
 From then on, he studied baking as a science rather than a craft, often preferring to read peer-review cereal journals than cookbooks.
 He watched The Great British Bake Off (Series 2) during 2011 and decided to apply after pressure from his university friends.

-During Morton's subsequent appearance on the show, he reached the final with bakes such as an "oak-framed Gingerbread Barn" and "double Paris-Brest Choux pastry Bicycle," eventually losing out to winner John Whaite.
+When originally aired, Morton became a fan favourite for "his relaxed, laid-back approach and love of experimentation".
+In the finals week, his Signature bake's bottom was "soggy", and he baked five cakes instead of only one as instructed for his Showstopper, both of which failed to impress the judges.
+He became one of two runners-up, losing to winner John Whaite.